pfunks/TCTest/test_faq.md

 There are never any fees for transfers within the Steem network.
 However, if you transfer Steem to an exchange and convert it to another currency, you will incur a small fee from the exchange.

-## Are there fees for powering up, powering down, or converting SBD to STEEM?
+## Are there fees for Powering Up, Powering Down, or converting SBD to STEEM?

 No. None of these actions incur any fees.
 Also, trading STEEM for SBD or SBD for STEEM on the internal marketplace exchange does not have any fees either.